 As of date, our homepage has more than 2,000 words, making it a webpage worthy of calling home about and one of the reasons it appears on the first page of search results.

 This brings up the point of whether actual web page length or word count that influences rankings.
 Neil Patel stated that Google prefers content-rich sites instead of more content because they feel that the former is more valuable, and data shows that users like it.
 Pages with 2,000 words or more rank higher as they are shared more often.

-Typically more high quality and non-repetitive content is always better for search engine optimization, be it a sales page or a blog post.
+Typically more high quality and non-repetitive content is always better for search engine optimization and on-page SEO, be it a sales page or a blog post.

 It helps to include as many variations of a particular key phrase as possible when optimizing a page for that specific key phrase.
 For example, if I am optimizing for “Vancouver SEO,” I might want to include “Vancouver SEO company,” or “SEO services in Vancouver” and others.
 The chances of bringing in more traffic increase with the number of variations; more content allows you to include additional versions of your targeted keywords.

 I depend a lot on the Yoast SEO WordPress Plugin.
 I am convinced that if the little dot goes from auburn to green, it poses no problem, as long as my posts contained a minimum of 600 words.
 This holds true even if I did not fully optimize my posts.
 Google has not yet stated if word count affects the rankings of a webpage, but it is not just the word count that matters.
 Let us look at it from a different angle.

 - An increase in the average page visit time

 - Additional links, therefore, more clicked links